 The Most Valuable Pistols For Collectors

 In the case of pistols, sophisticated collectors enjoy the challenge of finding the right ingredients in a handgun that makes it a special addition to their collection.
-Here are some of the traits they are seeking:
+Below are some of the most common traits they are seeking.

 Scarcity: If the demand for a pistol outpaces the supply of its production run, it will probably be a rare item, and those shortages will almost certainly increase its value.
-Since many pistols do not last for many years, age can also make them rare.
+Since many of the most valuable pistols do not last for many years, age can also make them rare.
 Pistols that are scarce and have survived the test of time are typically prized by collectors.

 Condition: Along those lines, a handgun’s condition is a leading indicator of its collectability.
 While a gun in pristine condition will usually be more valuable, knowledgeable collectors will not be fooled by guns that have been buffed or modified to improve their condition.
 In other words, the pistol’s finish should match its age, or it could lose substantial value.